 In a bowl, poor the glue first, I used about 2 tablespoons.
-Next add the Shaving Cream.
-I used ¼ cup.
+Next, add the Shaving Cream.
+I used a ¼ cup.
 You can play with the mixture until you get the texture you want for your puffy paint.
 Part of what makes this super easy is that it’s not an exact science and it is pretty hard to mess up!
 (Can I get a woot woot from all the crafting parents out there?!?)

 Add a few drops of food coloring until you get the desired shade and voila, you have Puffy Paint!
 Easy peasy, right?
 Repeat the process until you have the desired number of colors.

 You may want to have a couple of other supplies on hand.
-Paper Towels is a must, especially if you’re working with a 4 year old or younger.
+Paper Towels is a must, especially if you’re working with a 4-year-old or younger.
 Also, a craft apron is helpful if you anticipate they might get it on their clothes.
 You’ll also want something to cover the table.